Euphredes/Phaedrah/README.txt

            Introduction
            ------------

-           Review

-What is it?
-Who is it for?
-Where has it been?
-Where is it going?
-How is it done in two parts?

-           Storyline

-Opponent
- Maslow's Pyramid
-Game
- Heist
-Monster
- Penal Colony
-Outward
- Physical Adventure
-Inward
- Obstacle Course

-           Approach

-Problem
- Slitherlink Knapsack
-Sets
- Destinations
- Traps
- Items
- Storages
-Solver
- Greedy

-           Responsibilities

-Mentally
- Silence
-Physically
- Momentum
-Spiritually
- Focus

-           * * *

-Spells and poems over a witch,
-Phaedrah.
-The work targets a singular
+Poems over a witch, Phaedrah.
+The work targets a singular goal: Protection.
-goal: Protection.
-The protection is built by me such that I can depend on my feelings for her with little to no backfire from her end.
-The support for the protection is my feelings, Love.
-The need for the protection comes from the
+The protection is built by me such that
+I can depend on my feelings for her with little to no backfire from her end.
+The support for the protection is my feelings,
-Trials.
+Love.
+The need for the protection comes from the Trials.
 The promises for the protection are in Loyalty.

            * * *